FAST-Dev-Team-Semester-Projects/Task-Management-System/README.md

 ## Project Background ##

-This Task Management System was developed as part of a second-semester project for the course "Object Oriented Programming" at FAST NUCES Karachi.
+This Task Management System was developed as part of a second-semester project for the course "Object Oriented Programming" at FAST-NUCES Karachi.
 The project aims to apply essential object-oriented programming concepts and techniques learned during the course.

 ## Features